cloudmesh-community/hid-sp18-704/project-report/report.md

 majority will do nothing with the information they are presented.
 This model is something that would truly help in an ideal world where patients indeed take care of themselves.

-## Artificial intelligence in Healthcare
+## Artificial Intelligence in Healthcare
 Analytic data has its place in the healthcare industry and has made major strides in helping the medical field keep up and understand its data.
 There are many tools that help its intake and gain understanding to help the patients, doctors,